 This course deals with the political, social, and economic development of the United States beginning with the Compromise of 1850.
 Students are given a number of various tasks that are designed to help them interpret history.
-The National History Day project is a major component of the course in which students are required to research, cite, and annotate primary and secondary documents.

 Advanced Placement (AP) US History